 It might so happen that you managed to get 60% marks in one or more papers of a group but failed to achieve the overall 40% limit.
 What can you do?
 You can opt for exemption in such papers and go on to clear only the remaining papers of the group for the next three attempts.
 Quite helpful, isn't it?

 It is recommended for candidates to register and clear the CA Foundation examination first as that will help you understand the basic concepts of every subject.
-Plus you will have more time to analyse and talk to people providing CA institute in kerala or finding that one best coaching centre in Kochi which would be able to guide you in the right direction.
+Plus you will have more time to analyse and talk to people providing CA institute in Kerala or finding the one best coaching centre in Kochi which would be able to guide you in the right direction.

 An additional benefit of studying stage-wise is that you will realize your weak and strong papers, the time required for you to complete certain chapters and many other related things.